- Materials, downloads, and translations

 - Plenty of sticky notes.
-For an A3 board (which is smaller than your typical real-life kanban board) I use small 51mm x 38mm stickies.
+For an A3 board (which is smaller than your typical real-life kanban board) I use small .
 Colour isn't important.

 - A supply of suitable pens: finer pens for writing stickies, marker pens too if teams will be constructing their own boards instead of using one that has been pre-printed.

-- A pre-printed board, template here.
-I popped round to my local Staples and got some printed on 300gsm card but that's a nice-to-have.
+- Pre-printed boards, template here.
+My local print shop does these for me on 300gsm card but that's a nice-to-have.

 - Metrics capture sheets for round 3 (one per team), template here

 - Excel spreadsheet for generating charts and metrics, here